 One year ago I launched a proposal, with related fundraiser, for an alternative to Facebook, Gmail and similar services really usable by normal people, the percloud.
 That fundraiser did not succeed, which is no problem at all for me, because I do have many other things to do.
 I am writing this post only because I believe that something like the percloud is still sorely needed, and the sooner anybody does it, the better.
+Seriously.
+Here’s why.

 I have been using my own email service and self-hosted blogs since 2006⁄2007.
 I started explaining why everybody should do the same three years ago, when I proposed Virtual Personal Email Servers to overcome the big limits of today’s email.
 In 2011 I repeated why it is important to find alternatives to Gmail.

 Since real support for privacy, control and data ownership should be present in everything we do online, last January I also pointed out that alternatives to corporate social networks already exist and only need proper packaging.